utshomax/postman-docs/src/pages/docs/sending-requests/requests.md

 #### Binary data

-You can use __binary__ data to send information you can't enter manually in the Postman editor with your request body, such as image, audio, and video files (you can also send text files).
+You can use __binary__ data to send information you can't enter manually in the Postman editor with your request body, such as image, audio, and video files.
+(You can also send text files.)

+Select **Select file** and choose the file you want to send.
+You can select a file from your local system, and Postman saves the file path in the request.

+>You can also upload a file to the Postman cloud.
+This is useful if you want to share the request with others on your team or use the request in a monitor or scheduled collection run.
+Learn more about [uploading files for shared requests](#upload-files-for-shared-requests).

+SCREENSHOT

 #### GraphQL